SA police raid notorious brothels . . . Zimbabwean sex slaves freed

 Those caught smuggling undocumented persons are required to pay a fine of R15 000 per person.

-Authorities from Zimbabwe and South Africa have on many occasions raised the red flag against the rampant smuggling of undocumented travellers, especially minors into the neighbouring country.—@mashnets
+Authorities from Zimbabwe and South Africa have on many occasions raised the red flag against the rampant smuggling of undocumented travellers, especially minors into the neighbouring country.—